KarimaBak/LSL-KinectV2/Documentation/LSL Kinect Documentation.md

 And then, there is the data part compound by 101 columns of data :

 The third line is a header line that specify the date type of each column.
-- Column 1: `Timestamp` : recording time with the following format in [UNIXTIME](https://cloud.google.com/dataprep/docs/html/UNIXTIME-Function_57344718) format .
+- Column 1: `Timestamp` : recording time in [UNIXTIME](https://cloud.google.com/dataprep/docs/html/UNIXTIME-Function_57344718) format .

 - Column 2 - 101 : Theses columns need are grouped by `joint` (body part recognize by the kinect).
 Each of these group contains 4 columns :
 	- JointName_X : The X position in meter (On the Kinect camera's horizontal axis).